|Reality of traffic relief for villages on the A350|

 An eastern Westbury bypass would worsen it here and on the A361 for North Bradley, Southwick and Rode.

-However, the alignment of the eastern Westbury bypass is such that it would not anyway actually work with the preferred northern Yarnbrook bypass.
+Also, the alignment of the WC eastern Westbury bypass route is such that it would not anyway actually work with the preferred northern Yarnbrook bypass.
 A350 traffic would still go through Yarnbrook crossroads.

 The alternative far western Westbury bypass route would succeed here; it would bypass Yarnbrook also.